 Nominated by faculty and staff, High School Ambassadors play a critical leadership role in educating prospective students and parents about the Whitfield experience, and welcoming newcomers into our community.
 This includes acting as tour guides on an as-needed basis, helping at events such as the Open House, New Student Orientation and Secondary School Night, and assuming “big brother” or “big sister” duties over the summer to incorporate new students into the School culture.
 The program is comprised of students from grades 9-12 who are selected by the admission office and who are in good standing with the school.

 The purpose of the Black Student Union: Building Student Union is to provide a safe space for our Black/African American students to share experiences based on racial identity and cultural background and to find support and camaraderie and to further explore their own identity.
 The union is open to all middle school and high school students who self-identify as Black/African American.
-The group meets monthly with Rob Butler, middle school director, as a faculty sponsor.
+The group meets monthly with the middle school director as a faculty sponsor.

 Students in grades 6-12 interested in exploring this intense game of strategy meet weekly with a faculty advisor after school to play chess.
 Beginners as well as advanced players are welcome.

 Whitfield high school students serve as big brother or big sister mentors to elementary school students at City Academy, an independent elementary school in north St. Louis.
 Events are scheduled roughly every two weeks.

 The Climbing Club is a student-driven organization that meets once a week to climb at Upper Limits indoor rock climbing gym.
 The club welcomes everyone to join regardless of prior climbing experience.
 The students learn to push their physical abilities while also developing mental dexterity by means of working through climbing "routes" on top-rope or "problems" while bouldering.
 This is a fun, stress-free club that enjoys a little excitement in their every day experience.